 Nebraska is a leader among a growing number of states implementing collaborative healthcare programs with the hopes of improving patient outcomes and ensuring a high level of care.
-It is an exciting time for Nebraska’s health administrators, who develop policy for and implement these new programs designed to improve the health and well being of all Nebraskans.
+It is an exciting time for Nebraska’s health administrators, who develop policy for and implement these new programs designed to improve the health and well being of all Nebraskans.<!- mfunc search_btn -> <!- /mfunc search_btn -> <!- mfunc feat_school ->

 For example, the Nebraska Perinatal Quality Improvement Collaborative, a recent collaboration that brought thirty Nebraska hospitals together, is dedicated to reducing complications and death following childbirth and during a baby’s first month of life.
 The healthcare administrators that oversee this innovative program work to join the state’s health systems in an effort to ensure the best outcomes for moms and babies in all areas of the state, particularly those rural areas notorious for being medically underserved.

-The Nebraska Department of Labor, Office of Labor Market Information reported that 2,619 medical and health services managers were employed throughout the state in 2012.
-By 2022, the Office projects that this number will increase to 3,062, representing an average of 44 new jobs in the field each year.
+The US Department of Labor reported that 2,620 medical and health services managers were employed throughout the state in 2020.
+By 2028, the Nebraska Office of Labor Market Information projects this will increase to 3,750, with an average of 330 job openings in the field each year over the preceding decade.
 This strong job growth projection points to the increasing number of opportunities for experienced administrators looking to move into advanced positions in executive leadership, as well as for recent graduates with less experience in the field.

 A career in health administration begins with a post-secondary degree, usually with a major in healthcare administration or a related field.
 More often, today’s senior-level positions in healthcare administration require a master’s degree, whereas bachelor’s degrees in health administration are suitable for entry- or mid-level positions, while also providing the ideal foundation for graduate-level studies.